“If you don’t see them, they aren’t there”

 Even the Ritz Carlton has pesky insects and rodents.
 While a clean home does deter insects and rodents from setting up camp and inviting their friends over, it does not automatically guarantee a free pass to a pest-free home.
-In fact, even the “cleanest” of envirmoments such as doctor’s offices, ER and operating rooms, and your favorite restaurants faithfully rely on pest control services each month.
+In fact, even the “cleanest” of environments such as doctor’s offices, ER and operating rooms, and your favorite restaurants faithfully rely on pest control services each month.
 Pests are everywhere – the key is prevention instead of retaliation.

 “DIY is safer and cheaper”

 Cheaper is not always better.
 While generic pest control products purchased at your local home improvement store claim to be the “fix all” solution to your daily pest problems, they are not telling you the health risks associated with using them as well as the amount of money you will overpay to only have the same pests return day after day.
-The average consumer and homeowner misuses pest control products in ways such as overuse in locations that pests are not in, contaminating counter tops, clouding the air your family breathes, poisoning food and water sources for your pets, and so much more!
+The average consumer and homeowner misuses pest control products in ways such as overuse in locations that pests are not in, contaminating countertops, clouding the air your family breathes, poisoning food and water sources for your pets, and so much more!
 In fact, 98% of pesticide related health crisis occurs when homeowners accidentally misuse the products they have purchased without taking proper precautions.
-Professional pest control services offer a safe, effective and efficient use of time and products to irradicate even the most resilient pests all while keeping your family safe.
+Professional pest control services offer a safe, effective and efficient use of time and products to eradicate even the most resilient pests all while keeping your family safe.

 “Bugs Don’t Live in the City”

 The more people there are, the more pests there will be.
 This is a fact that makes us cringe, no doubt.
 Residential areas such as a subdivisions, apartment homes, condos, and even town homes are oftentimes the worst off in a pest crisis.
-The sheer amount of waste/trash and clutter that hundreds of thousands of people produce is only a fraction of the populaiton of lurking pests in and around the residential areas.
+The sheer amount of waste/trash and clutter that hundreds of thousands of people produce is only a fraction of the population of lurking pests in and around the residential areas.

 “Our family cat takes care of bugs and mice”